 Brendan Crilley (Parent Governor)

 I am married to Rachael and we have three brilliant children, two being in Upton Westlea with one being a thriving student in Eden Class.

-On a personal note beyond work and family, I have two great interests.
+On a personal note, beyond work and family, I have two great interests.
 I am a Geordie and follow, at great pains, Newcastle United and I have a passion for Boxing.
-I am qualifying as an amateur and professional Boxing Coach, a Safeguarding Lead and formally recognised Club Welfare Officer (Registered Nationally by England Boxing) for a community based club called Chester Police ABC (Amateur Boxing club.
+I am qualifying as an amateur and professional Boxing Coach, a Safeguarding Lead and formally recognised Club Welfare Officer (Registered Nationally by England Boxing) for a community based Amateur Boxing club.
 I am the CEO of my own sports agency and currently represent two professional boxers and I’ve a publishing deal with regards to my hobby of writing fiction and non-fixation cross over style novels.

 My motivation for becoming a governor is so that I am able to offer any professional or personal assistance to the continued improvements and huge strides already taken in ensuring that this school becomes an example of good working practise and which is recognised within any future OFSTED inspections.
 I want to learn from the professionals with regards to the management and teaching of children with special needs and I hope to offer some support by contributing in as many ways as possible.
 Despite my Safeguarding knowledge, I recognise that I am a novice when it comes to day to day understanding and methodology of individual needs management and so I look forward to the challenge.